How to accept stock donations: Easy steps for nonprofits

 • Charitable gift transfer or letter of authorization forms from their stock brokers, which are typically available online

-• Your nonprofit’s brokerage information, including:some text
+• Your nonprofit’s brokerage information, including:

 • Your brokerage’s name